 Eupelmidae is a diverse family containing more than 900 species that can be found around the world, with 119 of those species occurring in Canada and the United States.
 Members of this group have diverse life histories and currently are divided into 3 subfamilies: Calostinae, Eupelminae, and Neanastatinae.
 While most Eupelmidae are tiny, the largest members of the genus Metapelma can be up to 6 mm in body length (figure F below).
 Species vary in color from dull brown to brightly colored and even metallic.

 Species of Eupelmidae have been used as biological control agents of agricultural and forest pests.
 For example, Anastatus disparis is an egg parasitoid used to control the gypsy moth (Lymantria dispar), one of the most destructive insects in the eastern United States.
-It can defoliate over one million acres of forest a year causing millions in damage.
+It can defoliate over one million acres of forest a year causing millions of dollars in damage.